ellaschlags/DataProjects/README.md

 # Data Projects: Learning Statistics with Python😍

 Welcome to my data projects repository!
 This repository serves as a space for me to familiarize myself with computing statistics using Python.
-The projects here range from basic exploratory data analysis (EDA) to more complex statistical models, as I gradually improve my understanding of Python and data science principles.
+The projects here are more basic exploratory data analysis (EDA).
+I want to gradually improve my understanding of Python and data science principles, and this is a great way to share my progress!

 ## Purpose